 Compare with ActiveClean.
-Figure 12 also reports an interesting comparison with ActiveClean.
+Figure 10 reports an interesting comparison with ActiveClean.
 Specifically, in ActiveClean, we use the coreset size K as the budget, i.e., number of tuples to be imputed by human in each active cleaning iteration.
-We can observe that at the beginning, when the coreset size is very small, ActiveClean is better because it trains with the entire dataset including the imputed tuples, while we train the model using only few tuples in the coreset.
-However, as with the increase of the coreset size, we can see that $G(D, \cup^H)$ outperforms ActiveClean.
+We observe that at the beginning, when the coreset size is very small, ActiveClean is better because it trains with the entire dataset including the imputed tuples, while we train the model using only few tuples in the coreset.
+However, as with the increase of the coreset size, we see that $G(D, \cup^H)$ outperforms ActiveClean.
 This is because ActiveClean uses a heuristic method to estimate the impact of tuples to the overall gradient, which is not theoretically bounded (e.g., with gradient bounds like Coreset) and thus not accurate enough.
 For $G(D, \cup^H)$, it can achieve high accuracy with a proper coreset size, which is not large.

-7.5 Batch Algorithm of GoodCore and GoodCore+
+6.4 Batch Algorithm of GoodCore

-In Section 7.2 and Section 7.3, $G(D, \bigcirc^H)$ and $G^+(D, \bigcirc^H)$ outperform other baselines on accuracy, but require many human iterations.
-In this part, we evaluate the batch algorithm of GoodCore and GoodCore+ by varying the batch size b, i.e., Algorithm 3 to reduce the number of iterations.
+In Section 6.2, $G(D, \bigcirc^H)$ outperforms other baselines on accuracy, but requires many human iterations.
+In this part, we evaluate the batch algorithm of GoodCore by varying the batch size b, i.e., Algorithm 3 to reduce the number of iterations.
 Intuitively, the algorithm is $G(D, \bigcirc^H)$ when b = 1.
 Then we increase b until a single batch with a size b can contain all incomplete tuples in the coreset with size K, which is in fact the algorithm H(G(D)).
-Due to the large number of possible worlds, we adopt the heuristic method in Section 5.2 to set l = 3 when b > 1 for GoodCore and we set l = 3, $l_g = 3$ for GoodCore + according to Section 6.3.2.
+Due to the large number of possible worlds, we adopt the heuristic method in Section 5.2 to set l = 3 when b > 1.